hi-swapx/docs/sdk/v3/guides/liquidity/04-modifying-position.md

 )
 ```

-We then need to construct an options object of type [`RemoveLiquidityOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L138):
+We then need to construct an options object of type RemoveLiquidityOptions:

 ```typescript
 import { RemoveLiquidityOptions } from '@swapx/v3-sdk'